 Before Motley Crue’s recent Netflix movie bio-pic, The Dirt (2019), there was Hysteria: The Def Leppard Story (2001).
-Before streaming, this made-for-TV-movie focuses on one of the most recognizable names in rock history, Def Leppard.
+Before streaming, this made-for-TV-movie focused on one of the most recognizable names in rock history, Def Leppard.
 However, here they may not be so recognizable.
 For the most part the casting is good but Joe Elliot (played by Orlando Seale) looks more like Biff Byford from Saxon and guitarist Phil Collen (played by Esteban Powell) looks like the dude from Styx, Tommy Shaw.
 You will, however, recognize Def Leppard’s original music as it helps move the drama along in this bio-pic.

 More Def Leppard on cottagemixtape.com: